3D-Graphics-And-Scratch/book/src/rasterization-and-triangles/rendering-basics.md

 ### Filling

-## Advanced
+### Rendering n-gons

 *Krypto*

-One of the more advanced ways to raster a polygon is with the fan triangulation.
+One way to raster a polygon is with the fan triangulation.
 The way this works is that you “pin” one of the vertices of the polygon and then you go around the polygon creating triangles with the vertices of the pin and the current one you are looping around.
 As you can see in the image below, this triangulates the polygon.
-Furthermore, you can use quads in a painters engine to triangulate this polygon, adding a bigger performance boost when rastering polygons
+Furthermore, you can use quads in a painters engine to triangulate this polygon, adding a bigger performance boost when rastering polygons.
+This method of triangulation only works with convex polygons, however.

 ![][image21]